Examples

 SECTION GRID: MAPAXES, FAULTS, MULTREGT (other keywords like MULTZ, NTG, or definitions/operations for perms and poro can be in included files since permx, permy, permz, poro, porv, multx, multy, multz are read from the .INIT file)

-SECTION PROPS: EQUALS, COPY, ADD, and MULTIPLY since this involve i,j,k indices and are apply to properties such as saturation functions parameters that are still given in the same input format in the coarse deck.
-In addition, SWATINIT if used in the deck, is read from the .INIT file and output for the coarse model in a new file, then one might need to give the right include path to this special case.
+SECTION PROPS: EQUALS, COPY, ADD, and MULTIPLY since this involve i,j,k indices and are applied to properties such as saturation functions parameters that are still given in the same input format in the generated deck.
+In addition, SWATINIT if used in the deck, is read from the .INIT file and output for the modified deck in a new file, then one might need to give the right include path to this special case.

 SECTION SCHEDULE: All keywords in this section must be in the input deck and no via include viles.